eclipse-archived/ceylon-lang.org/documentation/1.3/reference/statement/if.md

 ### Destructuring in `exists` and `nonempty` conditions

-Since ceylon 1.3, `exists` and `nonempty` conditions support destructuring.
+Since Ceylon 1.3, `exists` and `nonempty` conditions support destructuring.
 For example:

     if (nonempty [name, *rest] = process.arguments) {
         print("Hello ``name``!");